Program and Purpose

 - broaden the perspective of the earth science and governmental communities regarding closer interactions between scientists and policy makers.

-The 2017–2018 GSA-USGS Fellow will receive a stipend of $68,000 plus allowances for health insurance, relocation, and travel in connection with the fellowship.
-The period of the Fellowship is from September 2017 through August 2018.
-The fellow may have the option to extend the period of service through December 2018.
+The 2019–2020 GSA-USGS Fellow will receive a stipend of $68,000 plus allowances for health insurance, relocation, and travel in connection with the fellowship.
+The period of the fellowship is from September 2019 through August 2020.
 The fellowship is funded by GSA and by a grant from the U.S. Geological Survey.
 Employees of the USGS are ineligible for this fellowship, but interested USGS applicants may contact AAAS or GSA for information about other programs.
 The fellowship is open to GSA members who are U.S. citizens or permanent residents.

-- show exceptional competence in some area of the earth sciences;
+- show exceptional competence in some area of the geosciences;

 - have a broad professional background;